 Mic

 - If you have more than one webcam connected, choose your microphone source.
-Click the microphone icon to toggle between being muted or unmuted upon entering the room.
+Click the microphone icon to toggle mute/unmute upon entering the room.

 - Note: Presenters in Elite Studio have full control over when attendees' mics are enabled.
 If a microphone is currently disabled, the message "You can not unmute until a moderator gives you permission" will show below the microphone icon.
 Once the microphone has been enabled, attendees can unmute themselves to be heard during the event.